 Answer = $2,000

-The rules discussed above apply to long margin accounts, which are accounts involving purchases of securities (no short sales).
-Here’s a summary of the margin initial deposit rules:
+The rules above apply to long margin accounts, meaning accounts that involve purchases of securities (no short sales).
+Here’s a summary of the initial deposit rules:

-Investors owning fully-paid securities (those owned without borrowed funds) can avoid typical deposit requirements.
-These securities can act as collateral in margin accounts, allowing the investor to borrow funds from the broker-dealer without posting cash.
 In particular, investors can post twice the cash deposit requirement in fully-paid marginable* securities.
-For example, let’s assume an investor wants to purchase $10,000 of stock in their new margin account.
+For example, assume an investor wants to purchase $10,000 of stock in a new margin account.
 The standard Regulation T cash deposit requirement is 50%, or $5,000.
-Instead of posting cash, the investor can transfer $10,000 of fully-paid securities (2 x $5,000) from another account into the new margin account to meet the Regulation T requirement.
+Instead of depositing cash, the investor can transfer $10,000 of fully-paid securities (2 x $5,000) from another account into the new margin account to satisfy the Regulation T requirement.

 *A marginable security can be purchased on margin or utilized as collateral in a margin account.
 A list of marginable securities is provided later in this chapter.

-Due to the heightened risk of short positions, margin rules always require a minimum deposit equaling the greater of 50% or $2,000.
-Most importantly - even a small initial short position well below $2,000 requires at least a $2,000 deposit.
-For example:
+Because short positions carry higher risk, margin rules require a minimum deposit equal to the greater of 50% or $2,000.
+Most importantly, even a small short position well below $2,000 still requires at least a $2,000 deposit.

 An investor opens a new margin account and executes a short sale of 10 shares of ABC stock at $40.
 What is their deposit requirement?

-Many securities are marginable, meaning they can be purchased with borrowed funds or act as collateral.
+Many securities are marginable, meaning they can be purchased with borrowed funds or used as collateral.
 Marginable securities include:

 *The Federal Reserve provides a list of OTC (unlisted) stocks they deem marginable.
 As a reminder, unlisted stocks are typically volatile and risky.
 The Fed generally only approves the “best of the worst,” typically the least volatile securities in this group.
 Here’s an old example of their marginable OTC stock list.

 **Primary market offerings include both initial public offerings (IPOs) and mutual funds.
-These securities cannot be purchased on margin with borrowed funds, but can act as collateral towards a purchase of another security.
+These securities can’t be purchased on margin with borrowed funds, but they can act as collateral toward the purchase of another security.
 For example, assume an investor opens an account and buys mutual fund shares with their own money.
 After 30 days of holding the position, it is worth $10,000.
 They could purchase $10,000 of a marginable stock (a completely different security) and not deposit any extra funds.

 These securities are not marginable: